RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

 \subsection{Results of RQ2 (Parameter-Efficient Fine-Tuning vs. Full Fine-Tuning)}

 In RQ2, we study how parameter-efficient fine-tuning compares against basic full-parameter fine-tuning.
 Recall most of the closely related work in APR \cite{jiang2023impact, wang2023rap, shirafuji2023program, xia2023plastic, yuan2022circle, CURE-icse21} use full-parameter fine-tuning.
 On the contrary, the key novelty of RepairLLaMA is that all models are fine-tuned using LoRA, a parameter-efficient fine-tuning technique that optimizes only a small adapter (approx. 4M parameters) instead of the whole LLM (approx. 7B parameters, a reduction of approx. 1600x).
 This allows the model to 1) be fine-tuned with less GPU memory, and 2) potentially reduce overfitting.
-In RQ2, we compare RepairLLaMA, built with the best code representation in RQ1, with its full-parameter fine-tuning version.
+In RQ2, we compare RepairLLaMA, built with the best code representation in RQ1, with its full-parameter fine-tuning version. \new{Additionally, we also study the same fine-tuning methods with a different base model, \textit{deepseek-coder-6.7b}, to increase external validity.}

 \autoref{tab:rq2_results} presents the results of RQ2.
-The table reads as follows.
-The first column presents the model.
-The second and third meta-columns show the repair effectiveness results on, respectively, Defects4J v2 and HumanEval-Java.
+The table reads as follows. \andre{The first column presents the base model.
+The second column presents the fine-tuning model.
+The third to fifth meta-columns show the repair effectiveness results on, respectively, Defects4J v2, HumanEval-Java, and GitBug-Java.}

 The results show that RepairLLaMA with parameter-efficient fine-tuning clearly outperforms both the baseline and its full-parameter fine-tuning version.
 In Defects4J, RepairLLaMA plausibly repairs 49 (195 vs. 146) bugs more and correctly repairs, according to semantic match, 46 (144 vs. 98) more than the fully fine-tuned model.
 When considering AST Match, RepairLLaMA also repairs 41 (125 vs. 84) more bugs.
-In HumanEval-Java, although the improvement is smaller, RepairLLaMA still outperforms all full fine-tuning baselines.
+In HumanEval-Java \new{and GitBug-Java}, although the improvement is smaller, RepairLLaMA still outperforms all full fine-tuning baselines. \new{We find a statistical significance between the golden model IR4xOR2 and the two baselines ($p \leq 1.29e-03$, see \cite{repairllama-statistical-test}).}